anumfatima427/Skin_Lesion_Classification_Project/README.md

 # Skin Lesion Classification using Deep Learning

-This repository contains the code and trained models for the classification of skin lesions, based on the filtered ISIC 2019 dataset.
+This repository contains the code for training deep learning using **tensorflow** and **pytorch** and trained models for the classification of skin lesions, based on the filtered ISIC 2019 dataset.

 ## Dataset